 Participation in Quality Counts California mandates the following representation within each County in the State to create a local QCC Consortium: 1) First 5 Commission, 2) County Office of Education, 3) Resource and Referral Agency and 4) Public Institution of Higher Education.
 The funding structure from CDE requires First 5 Commissions to work directly with their respective County Office of Education in applying for quality early learning funds.
-Ultimately, aligning local First 5 quality early learning funds to support the greater initiative that is known as the San Diego Quality Preschool Initiative.
+Ultimately, this partnership leverages and aligns First 5 Commission quality early learning funds with other funding sources to support the greater initiative that is known as the San Diego Quality Preschool Initiative.

-First 5 San Diego has contracted directly with the San Diego County Superintendent of Schools, also known as, the San Diego County Office of Education (SDCOE), to oversee the local First 5 San Diego QPI contract and has the primary role of integrating the various quality funding that is received through CDE and First 5 CA. SDCOE is the designated San Diego County rating entity for the Quality Rating and Improvement System (QRIS) in California, which is called Quality Counts California (QCC).
+First 5 San Diego has contracted directly with the San Diego County Superintendent of Schools, also known as the San Diego County Office of Education (SDCOE), to oversee the local First 5 San Diego QPI contract and has the primary role of integrating the various quality funding that is received through CDE and First 5 CA. SDCOE is the designated San Diego County rating entity for the Quality Rating and Improvement System (QRIS) in California, which is called Quality Counts California (QCC).
 The QCC effort is funded via multiple sources at the state level and it is required that the local county office of education apply for all funds allocated by the California Department of Education (CDE) for this purpose.
-There are currently three CDE QRIS grants being leveraged in the San Diego Quality Preschool Initiative effort, totaling \$5,059,921 in the 2019-20 school year.
-In addition, First 5 California also leverages funding toward QRIS through the IMPACT and IMPACT Hub allocations.
-All of these funding sources are leveraged to expand the locally funded San Diego Quality Preschool Initiative.
+There are currently four (4) Quality Rating and Improvement System (QRIS) related grants being leveraged in the San Diego Quality Preschool Initiative lead by SDCOE totaling over \$7,094,000.
+These grants are scheduled to end in 2025 and 2027.
+In addition, in FY2025-2029, First 5 California is allocating \$5,728,000 in funding towards QRIS through the IMPACT and IMPACT Hub allocations.
+The new funding cycle if for FY2025-2029 and is estimated to be at \$1.4M each year.
+All of these funding sources are leveraged to support the San Diego Quality Preschool Initiative.

 In 2012, SDCOE was awarded the QPI contract following an open competitive procurement process.
 At that time, the only funding allocation was from First 5 San Diego.
 Subsequently, additional funding was secured from First 5 California.
-Starting in FY 2014-15, SDCOE and First 5 have collaborated on applications to also drawn down funding made available from CDE.
+Starting in FY 2014-15, SDCOE and First 5 San Diego have collaborated on applications to also drawn down funding made available from CDE.
 A partnership and collaboration between the SDCOE and the First 5 San Diego Commission are required for San Diego County to be able to draw down the CDE and First 5 California funds allocated to support our local QRIS, the San Diego Quality Preschool Initiative.
-In addition, First 5 San Diego and SDCOE are required to also leverage efforts with the Resource and Referral agency (YMCA-CRS), the Local Child Care and Development Planning Council, and Institutions of higher Education.
+In addition, First 5 San Diego and SDCOE are required to also leverage efforts with the Resource and Referral agency (YMCA-CRS), the Local Child Care and Development Planning Council, and Institutions of Higher Education.
 SDCOE also serves as the convener of this, the local Quality Counts California (QCC) Consortium, in our collective effort to support increased quality in early learning and care settings.

-In order for San Diego County to continue to leverage state-level funding to support the local First 5 San Diego early education initiative to continually increase quality in early learning and care settings, it is necessary to contract with the SDCOE as a Sole Source entity through the next local First 5 initiative funding cycle therefore assuring continued and future access to state-level funding sources.
+In order for San Diego County to continue to leverage state-level funding to support the local First 5 San Diego early education initiative to continually increase quality in early learning and care settings, it is necessary to contract with the SDCOE as a Sole Source entity through the next local First 5 initiative funding cycle, therefore assuring continued and future access to state-level funding sources.
 SDCOE is the designated organization in San Diego which oversees QCC because its Early Education Programs and Services Unit provides: